Reports of Metro Diner's demise greatly exaggerated

-A misleading South Florida headline — "South Florida Metro Diner Restaurants to Close Permanently Due to Coronavirus Shutdown" — along with store managers’ Facebook posts, went coronaviral recently for our area’s Metro Diners.
+VENICE — A misleading South Florida headline — “South Florida Metro Diner Restaurants to Close Permanently Due to Coronavirus Shutdown” — along with Facebook posts, went coronaviral recently for area’s Metro Diners.

 “If you pull up our nationwide numbers right now,” said Venice managing partner Terri Sherman, “Port Charlotte, Bradenton, Sarasota-Lockwood and Venice are all at the bottom.
 We used to all hang at the very top.
 That’s the power of social media.
 It’s very hard to battle.”